abstractalgo/react-browser-extension/README.md

 ## extensions starter (boilerplate)

-starter project to start building browser extension for any of the popular browsers, with focus on Typescript and React
+starter repo for building browser extensions for any of the popular browsers, with a focus on Typescript and React

 ### features

 - [ ] manifest
+  - [ ] ~~v2~~
   - [x] v3
-  - [ ] ~~v2~~
 - [ ] browsers
   - [x] chromium
   - [ ] firefox